gold-en/Blackjack-Game/README.md

-# A casino BLACKJACK card game
+# A casino BLACKJACK game

 This project was created using vanilla JavaScript